muhikristof/socialdata2025-group60/docs/index.md

 We are using data provided by the San Francisco Police department available at [https://datasf.org/opendata/](https://datasf.org/opendata/)

 On the websites you can find two datasets, one spanning the years 2003-2018 and one from 2018-present.
-See more at [SFPD_DataCombiner.ipynb](https://github.com/muhikristof/socialdata2025-group60/blob/main/assignment_2/SFPD_DataCombiner.ipynb) <!-- TODO change the link -->
+See more at [SFPD_DataCombiner.ipynb](https://github.com/muhikristof/socialdata2025-group60/blob/main/assignment_2/SFPD_DataCombiner.ipynb)

 In these information about crimes committed is available, such as the time and date they occured, the location and police district, type of crime and an incident ID.